 Benefits of Prescribed Fire

-Prescribed fire can also be used as a tool to reduce risk of damaging wildfires.
+Prescribed fire can also be used to reduce the risk of damaging wildfires.
 By burning when conditions are not extreme, build-ups of fuels can be reduced in a safe manner.
 This is one of the tactics currently being used in the western United States to reduce future wildfire risk.
-Fuel reduction burning is also being used in Illinois at times, especially in areas where storm damage or logging has led to significant buildup of woody debris in forests.
-Two such examples of using a fuel reduction strategy at a landscape level in Illinois are the Makanda Community Wildfire Protection Plan and the Pope County Community Wildfire Protection Plan.
+Fuel reduction burning is also being used in Illinois at times, especially in areas where storm damage or logging has led to a significant buildup of woody debris in forests.

 The use of prescribed fire is increasing in Illinois on both private and public lands, but much more is still needed to restore and maintain healthy ecosystems.
 The 2016 Illinois Fire Needs Assessment produced by the Illinois Prescribed Fire Council determined that more acres need to burn in Illinois at a much higher frequency.
 To reach management targets, over 200,000 acres should be burned each year in Illinois.